• Skip to primary navigation

 Benefits/Drawbacks:

-This makes it easy to turn your appliance on and off, and the Hotpoint washing machine also has Start/Pause indicator light that will slowly in a green colour to indicate that the machine is turned on.
+This makes it easy to turn your appliance on and off, and the Hotpoint washing machine also has a Start/Pause indicator light that will slowly in a green colour to indicate that the machine is turned on.

 Rinse